saguileran/MD-SCPI/results.md

   - url: "https://raw.githubusercontent.com/saguileran/MD-SCPI/main/Results/States_7000K_COL.png"
     image_path: "https://raw.githubusercontent.com/saguileran/MD-SCPI/main/Results/States_7000K_COL.png"
     alt: 'Example of the states found using MC simulation and PyEMMA in the MR-COL system at 7000K'
-    title: 'Example of the states found using MC simulation and PyEMMA in the MRt-COL system at 7000K'
+    title: 'Example of the states found using MC simulation and PyEMMA in the MR-COL system at 7000K'
   - url: "https://raw.githubusercontent.com/saguileran/MD-SCPI/main/Results/States_7000K_STR.png"
     image_path: "https://raw.githubusercontent.com/saguileran/MD-SCPI/main/Results/States_7000K_STR.png"
     alt: 'Example of the states found using MC simulation and PyEMMA in the MR-STR system at 7000K'